brenthuisman/par2deep/README.md

  * configargparse
  * Send2Trash
  * PyQt5
- * `par2` in path or specify a tool with the same interface.
+ * Optional, if you are not on Windows or Linux 64bit, `par2` in path or specify with `par_cmd`.

 ### Changelog

+ * 2020-04-26: Include libpar2 for win64 and lin64 platforms, no external `par2` needed anymore.
  * 2020-04-20: recreate verified_repairable creates backup. backups are shows upon init. orphans are shown upon init.
  * 2020-04-16: v1.9.3: Packaging still is a pain!
  * 2020-04-16: v1.9.0: GUI rewritten in with Qt (PyQt5).
 Open Issues should be solved for 2.0.0 release.